 Vitamin C is a vital nutrient, well-known for its pivotal role in human health, but its importance in canine health often goes underappreciated.
 Unlike humans, most dogs can produce Vitamin C in their liver; however, in certain situations, such as high stress, illness, or rapid growth, a dog’s natural production may not suffice.
 This is particularly relevant for breeds like German Shepherds, which are known for their vigorous growth rates and unique health challenges.

-For puppies, Vitamin C is more than just a basic vitamin; it’s a vital component that supports their developing immune system, enhances collagen production for healthy joints and bones, and acts as a potent antioxidant protecting their cells from damage.
+For puppies, It is more than just a basic vitamin; it’s a vital component that supports their developing immune system, enhances collagen production for healthy joints and bones, and acts as a potent antioxidant protecting their cells from damage.
 As German Shepherd puppies are prone to conditions like hip dysplasia, the early introduction of Vitamin C can play a key role in preventing such issues by promoting healthy bone structure and joint health.

 SUMMARY